louiezzang/next-gpt/src/nextgpt/nano/README.md

-This module was forked from [nanoGPT](https://github.com/karpathy/nanoGPT) git repo of Andrej karpathy.
+This module was forked and modified from [nanoGPT](https://github.com/karpathy/nanoGPT) git repo of Andrej karpathy.
 This nanoGPT is a good resource to understand the basic concept of GPT model architecture.

 - https://www.youtube.com/watch?v=kCc8FmEb1nY